Are you wondering where to buy Eiffel Tower tickets? Follow my guide to find the way that best suits you.

-Named after Gustave Eiffel, the tower wasn’t actually designed by him but by Maurice Koechlin and Emile Nouguier, who worked in the same company as he did.
-Eiffel was, however, the person who invested most of the money in the construction and he later on bought the right to the patent.
+Named after Gustave Eiffel, the tower wasn’t actually designed by Eiffel himself, but by Maurice Koechlin and Emile Nouguier, who worked in the same company as Mr Eiffel did.

-The tower was actually meant to be dismantled 1909 – but the fact that an antenna was placed in its summit to conduct wireless signals (the Eiffel Tower is still used as a communication tower for both radio and digital television) and the fact that it progressively became more and more famous saved it from being demolished.
+The tower was actually meant to be dismantled 1909.
+However, the fact that an antenna was placed in its summit to conduct wireless signals (it is still used as a communication tower for both radio and digital television) and the fact that it progressively became more and more famous saved it from being demolished.